sgavrielov/calendar/README.md

 # Calendar App

-<small>Built with Vanilla JS</small>

-You can use the arrows to navigate between the months (Left, Right)
+### Shortcuts

+- Left Arrow: Navigate to the previous month
+- Right Arrow: Navigate to the next month

 ### Light Mode